rccarlin/499hw2/Dataset_eval.md

   those words are fairly common, so I am now less worried about the model than I had been before this exercise.
 - A lot of the words that appear in only a few book are names.
 Names probably won't be too helpful in vivo, but it would probably be too much work to remove them.

-The whole output is in provided txt file, but I will point out highlights here:

-- the is most common word, but only has 4 occurrences in 2542, 2554, and 5200, and 6 in 4300.
-Checked these and sure enough, they aren't books.
-Since there are only 4 of these types of files, I'm not too worried about this "messing up" my training unless they somehow manage to push words into the 3000 word vocab that don't belong there.

-- Project is the second most common word... that isn't saying project wouldn't be in the vocab without Project Gutenberg, just I suspect a lot of these instances are not actually the books, in which case that may mess up the learned vector/ neighbors for the word project (and probably gutenberg).
-And surprise surprise, gutenberg is next... certainly not a helpful word in the real word, but neither is "cruncher" but that's in the vocab as well.
-How much do I actually think these are messing the learning up tho? ebook...

-- finally seeing a word that deserves to be common, "of"

-- why is johnathan swift on here? oh those are actually separate! cos the johnathan swift book (1080) only has each 3 times. but also, it's not that common, are these not in order????

-sentence[0] returned ['the project gutenberg ebook of a modest proposal by jonathan swift this ebook is for the use...
- ... of anyone anywhere in the united states and most other parts of the world at no cost and with almost no... restrictions whatsoever', '1080']

-Right off the bat, this isn't a sentence, and also isn't that useful if we actually care about the content I wonder if the 30 times this happens will affect anything?